renkilaharsha/speech_to_text/Design_Document.md

  ## Using the new defined functionality in the existing project ##

- To use the new functionality we need not to change the existing sub modules and only change the main.py function.
+ To use the new functionality we need not change the existing sub modules and only change the main.py.

   Example: